Store Hours

 Protect Your Garden With Mulch

-Finish it all off with mulch and compost.
+Finish your flower bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
-Mulch controls weeds and keeps your soil from drying out.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+It may help foster larger and stronger plants that bear more fruit and flowers.
+Mulch controls weeds and keeps the soil moist.
+Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Gloucester Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Gloucester Garden Center, online, or on our mobile app.
 Let's get growing together.

 6700 Mooretown Rd